 In the last couple of days, the nature and scale of two similar security flaws in computer processors (CPU) have come to light.
 They are “Meltdown” and “Spectre”.
-Between then they affect nearly all CPUs produced in the last 10 years and there’s a scramble for emergency patches to operating systems/Hypervisors such as Windows, Linux, and VMWare.
+Between them they affect nearly all CPUs produced in the last 10 years and there’s a scramble for emergency patches to operating systems/Hypervisors such as Windows, Linux, and VMWare.
 It also requires a firmware update from the machine’s manufacturer.

 The security flaws allow applications to access what should be secure memory locations.
 “Meltdown” only affects Intel CPUs, whereas “Spectre” affects Intel, AMD and ARM branded CPUs.
 Broadly speaking this means application X can potentially access information relating to application Y. If application X is malicious, it can exploit this to circumvent normal security protections.